HyMem: Hybrid Memory Architecture with Dynamic Retrieval Scheduling: Experiment

-We hypothesize that Naive static RAG methods are one of the key factors limiting the accuracy of memory recall.
-To validate this hypothesis, we compare the efficiency and effectiveness of Naive RAG approaches with our proposed method under varying numbers of retrieved items $k$ .
-The experiments employ Qwen3-Embedding-0.6B as the embedding model and are evaluated on four types of tasks from the LOCOMO dataset.
+We compare the efficiency and effectiveness of Naive RAG approaches with our proposed method under varying numbers of retrieved items $k$ .
+The experiments employ text-embedding-3-small as the embedding model and are evaluated on four types of tasks from the LOCOMO dataset.
 For Naive RAG, we test accuracy and inference token consumption for $k \in \{3,\, 5,\, 10,\, 15,\, 20\}$.
 To maximize baseline performance, retrieval is performed directly on the original memory segments rather than compressed representations.
 Our method uses the same embedding model but fixes $k=10$ in the retrieval module.
 As shown in Figure~\ref{fig:overall_rag}, the accuracy of Naive RAG initially increases with larger $k$ , which is expected since a higher recall count improves the likelihood of retrieving relevant events.
 However, beyond a certain threshold, performance plateaus or even declines.
 This observation aligns with findings from \cite{fang2025lightmem,liu2024lost,pan2025secom}, and our experiments confirm that excessively redundant context leads to diminishing returns.
 In contrast, HyMem achieves significantly lower inference token overhead while attaining higher accuracy than Naive RAG under equivalent cost settings—even outperforming the full-context baseline.
-These results indicate that our approach can adaptively adjust retrieval granularity and recall precision according to task demands, thereby achieving a better trade-off between efficiency and performance.